Missouri Safety and Emissions: What You Need To Know

 For those that qualify, both emissions and safety inspections are required every year.
 That means that, once a year, you’ll need to bring your vehicle in for a check-up to ensure everything is in working order and that your car complies with set state standards.

-There are a few situations in which vehicle owners may be exempt from getting a safety inspection or emissions test in Missouri.
+There are a few situations in which vehicle owners may be exempt from getting a Missouri motor vehicle inspection or emissions test.

 If your vehicle is less than three years old, a vehicle inspection report and emissions test are not necessary.
 New Missouri residents also have a bit of a grace period; if you’ve just moved and your vehicle is currently registered in another state, you have 60 days before an inspection is due.